New

 What is recruiting marketing?

-recruiting marketing is the strategic approach companies use to attract, engage, and nurture potential talent before they apply for a job.
+Recruiting marketing is the strategic approach companies use to attract, engage, and nurture potential talent before they apply for a job.

 At its core, recruiting marketing involves: